Birthing Ayurveda: Postpartum Part 1—Nurturing the Mother

 The two things that we used to gauge whether I was ready for the next step or not was my agni and level of ama (by looking at my tongue).
 Look for the signs mentioned in this article to determine whether your agni is strong or weak and needs more time before progressing to the next stage.
 If there was a thick white coating on my tongue, bloating, gas, or other digestive issues (or if the baby had any of these), it was a sign to hold on progressing.

 Remember to stick with the qualities opposite of vata—warm, mushy, oily, heavy, smooth, and dense.
-That means to also add ample amounts of ghee to each meal (unless you had a cesarean section, in which case you want to add ghee to your diet a little later after the incision has healed).
+That means to also add ample amounts of ghee to each meal.

 My herbal regimen combined herbs together in the following manner (largely determined by my mother, mother-in-law, and grandmothers according to tradition).
 Note again that they all mostly combat vata.
 These herbs will support the mother’s diet, vata, and recovery.
 As always, make sure you check with your practitioner before taking any herbs while nursing.